mdgriffith/elm-dev/README.md

 Elm Dev is a version of the Elm compiler that is made to support editing tools.

+Not to be confused with Elm itself which lives here: https://elm-lang.org/

+This package is for toolmakers, so if you're just starting out using Elm, you likely don't need this tool directly.

 Install via `npm install -g elm-dev` if you want to play with it.
 It's currently experimental, but will likely be stable soon.

-It is currently a command line tool with the following commands that print or output JSON.
+Currently this is a command line tool with the following commands that print or output JSON.

 - `warnings` - List missing type signatures and unused values.
 - `entrypoints` - Detect what `.elm` files are the potential roots of a project.
 This will also report any ports relevant to a specific entrypoint as well as the type signatures of those ports.